 In this section, you are about to learn how you can use the LoadView load/stress testing solution to test your WordPress-based website speed.

 After signing up for a free trial, log in to your account.
-New free trial users receive $20 in load testing credits.
+New free trial users receive up to 5 free load tests.

 Now, select the load testing type.
 In this case, you will click the Web Page option to run a web page speed test on Disney’s official website. .